aidan532/WHSTechNotes/journal.md

 # September 2, 2024
 the senors i chose works and how it helped with the spero bolt operate because it made it operate perfectly and made it run without bugging out or messing up.

+# September 9, 2024
+I didn't encounter any challenges while following the steps.